 Lastly, buy travel insurance.
 While it won’t save your photos should something happen, it will reimburse you for any lost, damaged, or stolen gear.
 I never leave home without it!

 Protect Your Data

 Sometimes bad things happen no matter how careful you are.
 Laptops, tablets, and phones are attractive targets for thieves.
 While you can’t always prevent someone from stealing your gear, you can at least take a few precautions to stop them from accessing your data as well.

 The first step is to always set up a PIN code or password on your device.
 It only takes a few seconds to do and is a good deterrent to casual thieves.
 On your laptop, use a long password that doesn’t appear in a dictionary and isn’t easily guessable.
 If your phone or tablet supports PIN numbers longer than four digits, use one — and if you’re using a current model of iPhone or iPad, enable the Touch ID fingerprint scanner as well.

 If PIN numbers and passwords are good for keeping casual eyes off your personal information, encryption does the same thing for more determined snoops.
-Even if someone pulls the hard drive out of your laptop or manages to bypass your PIN number, your data remain protected.
+Even if someone pulls the hard drive out of your laptop or manages to bypass your PIN number, your data remains protected.
 Without the right password, your information is just a collection of random characters.
 It’s easy to set up on most devices, and is or soon will be enabled by default on new iOS and Android devices.

 - If you’re using a Mac, enable File Vault.